flyingtongue/macos_automation/README.md

 Secure and automated setup for macOS with little to no user intervention.

-Although most sources had the MIT License applied my sources:
+Although most sources had the MIT License applied I would like to give credit to the following projects:
  * fgimian/macbuild: https://github.com/fgimian/macbuild
  * kcrawford/dockutil https://github.com/kcrawford/dockutil
  * fubarhouse/mac-dev-playbook https://github.com/fubarhouse/mac-dev-playbook